JackScott7/IntelliText/README.md

     ```

 ## Usage
-### Action Macros are not implemented at the moment, tho they will be added in the future.
-Only the predefined `#cb` works for now.
+~~### Action Macros are not implemented at the moment, tho they will be added in the future.
+Only the predefined `#cb` works for now.~~

+✅ Action Macros are now implemented, you can now define your own action macros in the `macros.json` file.
+For now, only run actions are supported, for example `#rsomeexe` will run the `some.exe` executable.

 1. Define your word and action macros in the `macros.json` file.

    Example `macros.json`:

     ```json
     {